Abassowolabi/real-estate-scraper-nigeria-property-centre/README.md

 ⸻

 🔍 What It Does
    •  Navigates through multiple pages of listings automatically
    •  Extracts:
    •  Title
    •  Price
    •  Location
    •  Number of bedrooms, bathrooms, and toilets
    •  Agent name and phone number
    •  Image URL
    •  Listing URL
    •  Saves data to both JSON and CSV
    •  Configurable for scraping more pages or running headlessly

 ⸻

 ⚙️ How to Run
-   1. Clone the repository
+1. Clone the repository:

 ```shell
 git clone https://github.com/your-username/real-estate-scraper-nigeria-property-centre.git
 cd real-estate-scraper-nigeria-property-centre
 ````

-2. Install dependencies
+2. Install dependencies:

 ```shell
 pip install playwright
 playwright install
 ```

-3. Run the script
+3. Run the script:

 ```shell
 python scraper.py
 ```

-4. View your data
+4. View your data:
-   •  properties.json
+   • `properties.json`
-   •  properties.csv
+   • `properties.csv`

 ⸻

 🧩 Customization
-•  Set the number of pages to scrape by adjusting the max\_pages variable in scraper.py.
+•  Set the number of pages to scrape by adjusting the `max_pages` variable in `scraper.py`.
-•  Change headless=False to headless=True to run the browser silently.
+•  Change `headless=False` to `headless=True` to run the browser silently.

 ⸻